Barcode scanners are designed to read imprinted bar/matrix code symbologies.

 Check digits can be implemented in a number of ways.
 For example, a three-digit code might be a code of 123 with a check digit of 6.
 The complete code would therefore be 1236 and the scanner would know that the code should always have three digits that add up to the fourth digit.

-Reading a bar code involves a method to detect the code and tranform it into a digital representation.
+Reading a barcode involves a method to detect the code and transform it into a digital representation.
 The most common method uses light that is aimed onto one part of the code at a time and detected by a light sensor that reads the reflected light.